System Design Space

 Hybrid pipeline

-Keep orchestration, flow control, and business logic on CPU; move bulk math to GPU.
+Keep control flow, business logic, and reserve paths on CPU; move bulk math to GPU.

 Tune batch size from latency SLOs: too small underutilizes GPU, too large increases tail latency.